 Today’s post is called How to Hang Curtains Like a Pro and is one I’ve wanted to share since the beginning of my blog…but never had the opportunity until now.
 I’ve used this method to hang curtains since I saw it in a magazine years (and years) ago.
 It’s easy and works every time!

 Before we get started I want to explain that this post doesn’t get into choosing curtain panels or hanging the rod.
 That’s definitely not my area of expertise!
 What I am good at are finishing touches and that is really what this post is about.
-Taking a ready-made item and making it look custom…and devoting a few extra minutes to take a design element to the next level.
+Taking a ready-made item and making it look custom…and devoting a few extra minutes in order to take a design element to the next level.

 First thing to do is, of course, hang your rod.
 The next step can be accomplished in two ways.
 You can iron your curtain panels and then place them on the rod.
 Sometimes this method can be time consuming and if your panels are long, they end up with wrinkles even after ironing.
 My preferred method is to hang the rod, hang the curtains and then use a steamer to erase the wrinkles.

 *Some links lead to websites where I am an affiliate.
 Click HERE for my disclosure statement.

 This is the steamer I used and I must say it is pretty slick.
 It heats up almost immediately.
 I steamed 6 curtain panels and only had to fill the water tank once.
 A hand steamer would work as well but may take a little longer.

 The next step is to cut pieces of ribbon or string about a yard long.
 If you are hanging long panels, you will need 2 strings per panel.
 Now gather the curtain panel and with both hands, make pleats.
 It may take a few tries to get the size of the pleats correct.
 You will want both the left and right edges of the panel to be facing the window.